alttch/eva3/doc/sys_api.rst

-As far as controllers don't write anything to the database during user authorization tasks, it can easily be stored on the network drive and used by EVA controllers running on the different hosts.
+As far as controllers don't write anything to the database during user authorization tasks, it can easily be stored on the network drive and used by EVA controllers running on different hosts.

 .. _s_list_keys:

 list_keys - get API keys list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the list of the available API keys
+Get the list of available API keys

 Parameters: